University of Stuttgart

 Academic Year program students with less than the required 4 semesters can prepare for the year by taking intensive language courses abroad over the summer prior to the start of the program.
-Students interested in this option are encouraged to contact the Office of Study Abroad for more details and information.
+Students interested in this option are encouraged to contact Study Abroad & Global Engagement for more details and information.

 Drs.
 Dean T. and Elisabeth Collins Scholarship